Chevrolet Camaro: Racing

 The Camaro was one of the vehicles in the SCCA-sanctioned Trans-Am Series.
 Chevrolet worked with Roger Penske to operate their unofficially factory-backed Trans Am team, winning the title in 1968 and 1969 with Mark Donohue.
 Jim Hall's Chaparral team replaced Penske for the 1970 season.

 Bob Jane won both the 1971 and 1972 Australian Touring Car Championships at the wheel of a Camaro.

-The Camaro was the official car used in the International Race of Champions starting in 1975 and continuing twelve years until 1989.
+The Camaro was the official car used in the International Race of Champions starting in 1975 and continuing until 1989.
 It was the first American car of the series, succeeding the Porsche Carrera RSR.

 Camaros compete in drag racing, having won many championships, and can be currently found in several series from the National Hot Rod Association, International Hot Rod Association, and United States Hot Rod Association.
 Road racing Camaros can currently be found in the Sports Car Club of America's American Sedan series.
 They have also been used in the Swedish Camaro Cup series since 1975.

-The Camaro was the Indianapolis 500 Pace Car in 1967, 1969, 1982, 1993, 2009, 2010, 2011, 2014, and 2016.
-The Camaro also paced races at Daytona, Watkins Glen, Mosport in Canada, and Charlotte Motor Speedway.
+The Camaro was the Indianapolis 500 Pace Car in 1967, 1969, 1982, 1993, 2009, 2010, 2011, 2014 and 2016.
+The Camaro also paced races at Daytona International Speedway, Watkins Glen International, Mosport Park, and Charlotte Motor Speedway.
 The Camaro was also a regular in the IMSA GT Series.

 The fifth-generation Camaro took to the tracks in 2010 in the GT class of the Grand Am Road Racing Championship.
 Stevenson Motorsports announced that it was seeking to run a two-car team of Pratt & Miller built cars, based on the same spaceframe as the Pontiac GXP-R. The team also competed with Camaros in the Grand Sports class of the Grand-Am's Continental Tire Challenge.

 Camaro-styled cars also race in the NASCAR Xfinity Series, with all Chevrolet teams using the body since 2013.

 The Camaro ZL1 was introduced in the Monster Energy NASCAR Cup Series in 2018, replacing the discontinued Chevrolet SS.
 On February 18, 2018, Austin Dillon won the Daytona 500 in the ZL1's debut.
-In the 2020 season, Chase Elliott won the Camaro's first NASCAR Championship in the last race of the season.
+In the 2020 season, Chase Elliott won the Camaro's first NASCAR championship in the last race of the season.

 NASCAR and Hendrick Motorsports fielded a Garage 56 concept car entry based on the Camaro ZL1 NASCAR Cup Series Next Gen stock car for the 2023 24 Hours of Le Mans.
 NASCAR celebrated their 75th anniversary that year, which also coincided with the race's centenary.
 Seven-time Cup Series champion Jimmie Johnson, 2009 Formula One World Champion Jenson Button, and 2010 24 Hours of Le Mans overall winner Mike Rockenfeller drove the car, while Johnson's longtime crew chief Chad Knaus was project manager.
-The car also bore #24 in honor of Jeff Gordon.
+The car also bore number 24 in honor of Jeff Gordon.

-In the Australian 2023 Supercars Championship, the sixth generation Camaro ZL1 replaced the Holden Commodore ZB as the General Motors representative.
+In the Australian 2023 Supercars Championship, the sixth-generation Camaro ZL1 replaced the Holden Commodore ZB as the General Motors representative.